 What if I bomb the SAT or ACT?

-For students who do well in school and just can’t seem to get those high test scores, this is no small worry – after all, college admissions officers consistently rank SAT and ACT scores as one of the top factors in admissions decisions.
+For students who do well in school and just can’t seem to get those high test scores, this is no small worry – after all, SAT and ACT scores are one of the top factors in admissions decisions according to admissions officers.
 Fear not!
-There are steps you can take to ensure college success even if your SAT or ACT scores suck.
+There are steps you can take to ensure college success even if your SAT or ACT scores stink.

 If your applications are due…

 Test prep just isn’t an option if your applications are due now — but there are still things you can do.
 First, take a deep breath and remind yourself that while test scores are important to most college admissions officers, they are not as important as your grades and course rigor.
 How you’ve performed in four years’ worth of high-level courses is almost always going to carry more weight than how you performed during a three-hour test on a Saturday morning.
 Even if your test scores aren’t where they really should be in order to be competitive at your dream college, apply anyway!
 The test scores published by colleges usually represent the middle 50% of admitted students, which means that 1 in 4 admitted students scored below that range.
 Take the chance.

 At the same time, hedge your bets.
 Do some research to identify possible safety schools where your low SAT or ACT scores won’t be a problem.
 Safety schools are important to every student, no matter what their test scores look like!